Live Chat Best Practices for Better Customer Conversations

 When agents are live on the chat, make sure they keep all their active conversations in one place and have notifications turned on.
 However, it’s important to avoid making the customer feel rushed when chatting.
 Find a balance between quick responses and personalized messages so the chat itself feels more like a natural conversation and not an agent trying to get through as many scripted interactions as possible.
 Treat complex queries as a series of smaller issues – answer each component one at a time, instead of rushing ahead to a final resolution that might not address the entire problem.

 Connect your live chat to your customer engagement solutions to make interactions more relevant and meaningful.
 If a current customer is logged in and starts chatting, the agent should be able to see previous searches the customer has performed, past issues that have been resolved, recent purchases or product viewed, and more.

 4. Be human.

 Even if your live chat solution includes a chatbot to assist your live agents, make sure to infuse the chat with your brand personality and real human emotion wherever possible.
-Provide talk tracks for your agents that are written clearly in your brand voice, but don’t require them to use pre-determined scripts.
-If your live chat solutions provides integrated CRM context, they’ll be able to assess the customer’s situation and connect on a deeper level than if they’re just copying and pasting.
+Provide contextual suggestions for your agents that are written clearly in your brand voice, but don’t require them to use pre-determined scripts.
+If your live chat solutions provide integrated CRM context, they’ll be able to assess the customer’s situation and connect on a deeper level than if they’re just copying and pasting.
 Help more experienced agents with more phone expertise than live chat embrace a friendly but helpful messaging style, instead of the more formal scripts they might be used to.
 Even just making a tailored product recommendation based on the customer’s previous purchases can help break the ice and give the customer the personalized experience they expect with live chat.

 5. Make it a true conversation – get feedback.